azriel91/peace/doc/src/ideas.md

 <summary>10.
 Interrupt / cancel safety</summary>
 <div>

-The [`tokio-graceful-shutdown`] library can be used to introduce interrupt safety into item spec executions.
+The [`tokio-graceful-shutdown`] library can be used to introduce interrupt safety into item executions.
 This is particularly useful for write functions.

 See the [`is_shutdown_requested`] method in particular.